-This week I was mildly surprised to see that Centrica (which I’ve owned since 2012) had cut its final dividend as part of a plan to rebase the dividend some 30% below its previous level.
+This week, I was mildly surprised to see Centrica (which I’ve owned since 2012) cut its final dividend as part of a plan to rebase the dividend some 30% below its previous level.

-It wasn’t a complete surprise given the recent collapse in the price of oil, but it’s the sort of event which demands some sort of reaction.
+It wasn’t a complete surprise given the recent collapse in the price of oil, but it’s the sort of event that demands some sort of reaction.

 - Panic sell: Break out in a cold sweat, curse Centrica’s management and place a sell order immediately

-- Do nothing: Be mildly miffed, but do nothing with the intention of holding the shares “forever”
+- Do nothing: Be mildly miffed, but do nothing because you like to hold shares “forever”